A place where best friends work.

 - Model professionalism and exceptional customer service, ensure HSCC policies and guidelines are adhered to while providing a non-judgmental, positive experience for the public

-- Collaborate with the Director of Volunteer and Community Outreach to recruit, retain, and release customer care volunteers
+- Collaborate with the Director of Volunteer and Community Outreach to recruit, train, and release customer care volunteers

-- Oversee and guide daily front desk operations while taking staffing needs and policies into account
+- In collaboration with the Customer Care Assistant oversee daily front desk operations while taking staffing needs and policies into account

-- Oversee, develop and maintain adoption center standard operating procedures
+- Assist the Shelter Director in developing and maintaining adoption center standard operating procedures

-- Supervise proper documentation and review all adoption center financial transactions, including adoption fees and in-kind donations, ensure secure handling of all adoption center and retail revenues
+- Supervise proper documentation and review all adoption center financial transactions, including adoption fees, donations, and retail sales, ensure secure handling of all adoption center and retail revenue

 - Respond to and guide staff through challenging customer service situations, including dissatisfied visitors/callers